Materials-Consortia/OPTIMADE/optimade.rst

     Relationships describe links between entries rather than data that belong to a single entry, and are thus regarded as distinct from the entry properties.

 **Query filter**
-    An expression used to influence the entries returned in the response to an URL query.
+    An expression used to influence the entries returned in the response to a URL query.
     The filter is specified using the URL query parameter :query-param:`filter` using a format described in the section `API Filtering Format Specification`_.